 A word on green, purple, and black olives

 Since each color olive seems to have a different flavor, we want to clear this up.
 All olives start out green, even the black and purple ones.
-There are many different cultivars, and some of them ripen black, some purple, and some remain green when when ripe.
+There are many different cultivars, and some of them ripen black, some purple, and some remain green when ripe.

 And that’s pretty much it about kalamata and black olives.
 They’re essentially the same thing, a fully ripe olive, but from different cultivars.
 The result is a difference in flavor and texture, and the possibility to mix these with some nice green olives and a charcuterie board.